flyingbluefish/jenkins-docker-slaves/README.md

 In order to work cluster well, ssh settings is important. ssh setting is difficult to understand and setup correctly.
 These Dockerfiles contains several commands to setup ssh and sshd.

-the stored key passphrase is "jenkins" in double quotes.
+The key passphrase stored in ssh-files is "jenkins" in double quotes.

-### setup credential
+### Setup credential

   To setup credential, register authentication information on jenkins.
   Use root's .ssh directory.

-### add slave using ssh agent
+### Add slave using ssh agent

   Add slave node with using ssh-credential from GUI menu as ssh slave node.